NickJiEE/CosmicWhisper/README.md

 </p>

 ## Introduction
 _Cosmic Whisper_ is an interactive educational game developed to inspire interest in optics and electrical engineering through immersive and hands-on problem solving.
 Designed under Professor Saharnaz's supervise at UC San Diego, the game simulates a mission in which players act as scientists attempting to communicate with an alien civilization orbiting a chaotic three-star system, drawing inspiration from _The Three-Body Problem_.
 Packaged in a durable stainless steel housing and driven by an ESP32-S3 microcontroller, the game challenges players through a multi‑stage puzzle sequence that blends hands‑on experiments with digital logic.

-Through my design and collaboration with a team member, all the game systems also connect to Wi-Fi to send and receive real-time game status data using web service requests onto a Google Sheets, with support of App Scripts.
-This allows clean management for events since there will be multiple games being played.

 Players must solve a series of challenges involving light transmission and absorption, spectroscopy, optical ciphers (Morse code and Vigenère), and light intensity modulation.
 These tasks introduce foundational physics and engineering concepts in a dynamic and exploratory format.
 The final stage expands the game’s interactivity through real-time audio and light processing.
 It includes digital frequency detection using a microphone and FFT on an ESP32-S3 to map sound frequency to LED colors and a digital envelope follower to control LED brightness based on sound amplitude.
 These elements demonstrate signal processing, circuit design, and optoelectronic feedback in an accessible way.